Elzocodeur/website/CONTRIBUTING.md

 Commit your changes to your fork of this repo, send a _PR_ that contains detailed information about your change.

-We'll review it, and decide whether it should be merged ✅
+We'll review it, and decide whether it should be merged ✅ or not. 🙏